-The cavity interaction flow was investigated in the 2-stage low speed axial turbine 'LISA'.
-The test rig is described in detail in Sell et al. [9].
-The main characteristics of the turbine are summarized in table 1.
+The cavity interaction flow was investigated in the two-stage low speed axial turbine "LISA."
+The test rig is described in detail in Sell et al. [10].
+The main characteristics of the turbine are summarized in Table 1.

-The constant annulus of the turbine and the four blade rows are depicted in figure 1.
+The constant annulus of the turbine and the four blade rows are depicted in Fig. 1.
 The stepped shrouds on the blades together with three sealing fins form the labyrinth seal.
 The geometry under investigation is similar to steam turbine applications, where large inlet and exit cavities allow for axial displacement of the rotor shaft due to thermal expansion of the rotor.
 Consequently, the blade profiles are of a medium loaded type with 50% reaction and leaned stator blades.
-The cylindrical coordinate system used in this publication is indicated in figure 1.
+The cylindrical coordinate system used in this publication is indicated in Fig. 1.
 The results are presented looking upstream as the observer indicates.
 The cavities are numbered for an easier identification in later discussions.

-The measurement technology applied where a miniature five hole probe of 0.9mm head diameter and a virtual four sensor probe of 0.84mm head diameter.
-The accuracy of the five hole probe readings is discussed in detail in [10].
-The corresponding error bars are given in the diagrams.
-In [11] the virtual four sensor probe is described in detail.
-The advantages of this measurement technology are:
+The measurement technology applied was a miniature five-hole probe of 0.9 mm head diameter and a virtual four sensor probe of 0.84 mm head diameter.
+The accuracy of the five-hole probe readings is discussed in detail in [11].
+The corresponding error bars are